 Many people set goals for their health, lifestyle, and career but tend to forget about life after retirement.
 Planning for retirement doesn’t mean you are getting old.
 Instead, you are setting yourself up for financial security at old age.

 One method of achieving this goal is by setting up a retirement account that offers tax advantages such as a Roth Individual Retirement Account.
 It allows you to save money and withdraw everything you’ve saved up after retirement.
-The good part is that you won’t have to split your money with the Internal Revenue Service.
+We may often have a lot of questions regarding Roth IRA’s – for example, what are they, do I put my Roth ira on my tax return, and many more.
+Which is why we wanted to give you a beginners guide to Roth IRA to help you get an idea of the ins and outs.

 What Is a Roth IRA?